philipturner/molecular-renderer/Documentation/Tests/tests-high-atom-count.md

 | Theoretical        | 1,546,000 | 954,000   |
 | Actual             | 933,742   | 820,503   |

+> With RX 7900 XTX installed in the PC instead of GTX 970, the achievable atom count drops to 755,795.
+Since this is a CPU bottleneck, the culprit could be AMD's drivers.

 In the source code, look for the declaration of `beamDepth`.
 The default value is 16.
 Increase this number as much as possible.

 <details>